YOUNG ARTIST PROGRAM

-Opera Saratoga provides a weekly allowance to all three tiers of artists, a transportation stipend, and shared-accommodation housing.
+Opera Saratoga provides a weekly allowance, a transportation stipend, and shared-accommodation housing.
 Please note that Opera Saratoga only provides housing to participants and does not provide housing to spouses/partners, children, other relatives and/or pets.

 Non US citizens must be able to demonstrate work eligibility.
 Citizens from other countries who are studying at Music Conservatories in the United States are encouraged to apply.
 Foreign applicants must have the requisite US training or working permissions to participate in the program.
 Opera Saratoga will not be responsible for obtaining the paperwork necessary to participate in this program.
 We request that applicants confirm in advance that they are eligible to apply to the program.